Antidepressants for Hot Flashes

 Venlafaxine affects the brain's serotonin and norepinephrine levels.
 How it affects hot flashes is not known.
 Mood may also improve with venlafaxine use.

 Why It Is Used

 Select antidepressants are used to treat hot flashes affecting menopausal women.
 They may also help with irritability, depression, and moodiness.
-They can be used before and after menopause as a symptom treatment alternative to hormones (birth control pills or hormone replacement therapy [HRT]).
+They can be used before and after menopause as a symptom treatment alternative to hormones (birth control pills or hormone therapy [HT]).